-If your requirements are fairly simple, and you’re not interested in managing your own web server, you may prefer WordPress.com.
+If your requirements are fairly simple because you’re not interested in managing your own web server.
+You may prefer WordPress.com.
 It’s free and easy to set up, and you have various options for customising your website.

 Some downsides of using WordPress.com include your domain will, by default, include “WordPress.com.”
 You can’t upload any custom themes, plugins or modify the code within your site.
 Therefore, if you wish to incorporate a landing page system, bespoke eCommerce, live-chat, and so on, you won’t be able to do that.

-Most of the WordPress demonstration sites you see are built on the self-hosted verison.
+Most of the WordPress demonstration sites you see are built on the self-hosted version.

 If you have any further questions about a self-hosted WordPress site vs a WordPress.com site, feel free to contact us here with your query.